 Originally posted in January 2019, this post has been updated with images and text to serve you better.
 The recipe remains the same.

-In case you never tried this flavor combination before I guarantee you’ll fall in love with these fudgy bars because they are everything you wanted in a brownie and them more.
+In case you never tried this flavor combination before I guarantee you'll fall in love with these fudgy bars because they are everything you wanted in a brownie, and then more.

-These bars are made with everyday ingredients, require no melting chocolate (which for me is a plus, always), have an outstanding balance of flavors and last a few days, as all brownies should.
+These bars are made with simple ingredients, require no melting chocolate (which for me is a plus, always), have an outstanding balance of flavors and last a few days, as all brownies should.
+And can be frozen!

 In recipes that don't have leavening agents such as baking powder or baking soda (frosting for example or these amazing no-bake chocolate peanut butter oat bars) you can use any type of cocoa powder, it will depend on the intensity and bitterness you want.

-In baking recipes that call for leaveners, such as this one, I use natural cocoa powder which tastes more bitter than the Dutch process one but is balanced by the baking soda.
+In baking recipes that do call for leavening agents, such as this one, I use natural cocoa powder that tastes more bitter (than Dutch-process) but is balanced by the baking soda.

 I don't know you, but when I see chocolate + coconut in a recipe it usually refers to white, such as with this white chocolate coconut truffles.
 It's an amazing combination, we all know that.